 When I was planning moving aboard a boat with my adopted cat Kevin, I started researching everything I needed to know to keep him safe on a sailing vessel.
 I went down all of the rabbit-holes of emergency medical care, nutrition, seasickness and how to find him if he ever gets lost.

-I was disappointed to find that the cat (and dog) tracker products on the market were quite confusing.
+I was disappointed to find that the pet tracking products on the market were confusing.
 It wasn't entirely clear how they worked just by reading product descriptions and marketing websites alone and I never trust product reviews on the internet these days.
 Suitably perturbed, I started getting deeper and deeper into the world of "how the heck do I track my pet" — and I discovered that there's simply no one-size-fits-all.

-I wish this information was easier to discover, so I wrote this article with everything I've discovered.
+I wish this information was easier to discover, so I wrote this article with everything I've learnt.
 I hope you find it useful!

-This article does not review individual tracking devices and it is not a "top 10 cat trackers" list.
+This article does not review individual tracking devices.
 Instead, it explains how different types of tracker actually work, to give you the information you need to make better purchasing decisions for your specific circumstances.
 I am not affiliated with any of the products listed in this article, nor do I make any commission at all.

 TL;DR (this article is 2,600+ words)